mynl/aggregate/doc/5_technical_resources/5_x_rearrangement_algorithm.rst

 other marginal distributions.
 It is easy to program and suitable for problems involving hundreds of variables and millions of simulations.

-The Rearrangement Algorithm:raw-latex:`\sindex{algorithm!rearrangement}`
-was introduced in @Puccetti2012 and subsequently improved in
+The Rearrangement Algorithm was introduced in @Puccetti2012 and subsequently improved in
 @Embrechts2013.